 As the seller, speaking about commission and extra expense expectations.

-How Do You Find the Right Agent?
+How Do You Discover the Right Agent?

-Speaking to a lending institution.
+Speaking to a loan provider.

 Agent, Realtor or broker?